 - Complete an application for admission as a domestic dual enrollment student.
 Have your high school submit your official transcript.

-- Ask your high school to submit a letter to the Admissions Office stating your eligibility to take the course(s) at Michigan Tech.
+- Ask your high school to submit a letter on official letterhead to the Admissions Office stating your eligibility to take the course(s) at Michigan Tech.
 The letter must list the information (course name and time) for the course(s) you plan to take.

 - A tuition bill will be mailed to your address and emailed to your Michigan Tech email account.
 As a dual enrollment for self-enrichment student, you are responsible for paying your full bill by the due date.

 If you plan to dual enroll at Michigan Tech, make sure to have your application materials submitted to the Admissions Office by the dates listed below.

 |Spring 2021||December 1, 2020|

 If you plan to take a math course through dual enrollment, and have not yet taken the SAT or ACT, you may need to take the ALEKS Math Placement Assessment.
 Apply for dual enrollment following the procedure listed above.
 Once your application is complete, we will email you details about taking the assessment.